 Set up the printer using the Zebra Browser Print application.
 For instructions, please visit this tutorial.

 Printers can also be manually configured.
-First, you will need to work with your IT team to set up a firewall rule to allow Benchling to send print messages to a public IP address, which will be forwarded to your internal printer IP.
-Please contact your main Benchling point of contact or Benchling support for more help.
+For both options 2a and 2b below, you will need to work with your IT team to set up a firewall rule to allow Benchling to send print messages to a public IP address, which will be forwarded to your internal printer IP (see image below).
+Please contact your main Benchling point of contact or Benchling Support for assistance in completing this step.